 Prior to taking into account any adjustment relating to any shares that may be issued (or forfeited) pursuant to the Contingent Value Rights (and the surrender for cancellation by the Sponsor of an equivalent number of shares), the HighPeak Group owns approximately 89% of HighPeak Energy's common stock.
 HighPeak I, HighPeak II and Sponsor have placed into escrow at Closing 21,694,763 shares of HighPeak Energy common stock in connection with the issuance of the Contingent Value Rights.
 As long as the Principal Stockholder Group owns or controls a significant percentage of HighPeak Energy's outstanding voting power, subject to the terms of the Stockholders' Agreement, they will have the ability to influence certain corporate actions requiring stockholder approval.
 Under the Stockholders' Agreement, the Principal Stockholder Group will be entitled to nominate a specified number of directors for appointment to the Board so long as the Principal Stockholder Group meets certain ownership criteria outlined in the Stockholders' Agreement.
 For more information about the Stockholders' Agreement, see the section entitled "Certain Relationships and Related Party Transactions-Stockholders' Agreement."
-The full text of the Stockholders' Agreement is filed as an exhibit to the registration statement of which this prospectus forms a part.
+The full text of the Stockholders' Agreement (incorporated by reference to Exhibit 4.3 to the Company's Current Report on Form 8-K (File No. 001-39464) filed with the SEC on August 27, 2020) is filed as an exhibit to the registration statement of which this prospectus forms a part.

-Certain of our existing stockholders, including members of the Principal Stockholder Group and entities affiliated with them, have indicated an interest in purchasing an aggregate of up to \$10,000,000 in shares in this offering at the public offering price per share.
+Certain of our existing stockholders, including members of the Principal Stockholder Group and entities affiliated with them, have indicated an interest in purchasing an aggregate of up to \$3,400,000 in shares in this offering at the public offering price per share.
 The underwriters will receive a reduced underwriting discount on any shares purchased by these persons or entities as compared to any other shares sold to the public in this offering.
 The foregoing discussion does not give effect to any potential purchases by these stockholders in the offering.